How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

 Give Them the Tools They Need to Succeed

 A new pet sitter is likely unfamiliar with your home and pet.
-Equip your awesome pet sitter with everything they need to succeed.
-That’s is why we have put together a dog sitter instructions template, you can customize it with all your own information
+Equip your excellent pet sitter with everything they need to succeed.
+That is why we have put together a dog sitter instructions template, you can customize it with all your information.

 • Provide a tour of the house.
 Ensure to show them where the food and water are, the litterbox, the bathroom, and anything else they need to know.